 2016 LICENSING PROCESS

 A membership of Cycling SA costs R150.00 per year.
 2016 CSA Membership will be valid for 12 months.
 (Renewable on date of anniversary).
 It is not necessary for CSA Members to belong to a club, but members which apply/upgrade their CSA Memberships to Domestic Racing Licenses need to belong to a registered cycling club.

 A membership holder is entitled to enter any event, irrespective of discipline, without having to purchase a day license.
 A member is allowed to participate in a national series event, but will not be eligible for national or provincial selection.
-A membership of Cycling SA is the most basic form of license and is an agreement of the rider to abide by the rules of the event in which they participate.
+A membership of Cycling SA is the most basic form of license and is an agreement of the rider to abide by the rules of Cycling SA and the sport of Cycling, irrespective of discipline.

 Domestic Racing License: